apache/buildstream/doc/source/arch_data_model.rst

 * Loading the element's configuration from the core provided dictionary
-* Providing a unique key for any element specific configuration which might effect the output produced by the element
+* Providing a unique key for any element specific configuration which might affect the output produced by the element
 * Configuring the sandbox
 * Staging the data into the sandbox, which might include Sources and the outputs of previous elements